MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/device/windows.md

     {
         name: 'LDPlayer',
         link: 'https://www.ldmnq.com/',
         note: 'Fully compatible, with additional support for the [Screenshot Enhanced Mode](../connection.html#ld-screenshot-enhanced-mode).
-Known to be compatible with Hyper-V.\n\n- Some versions of LDPlayer 9 installer will automatically and silently disable Hyper-V during the installation process.
+Known to be compatible with Hyper-V.\n\n- LDPlayer 9 installer will automatically and silently disable Hyper-V during the installation process.
 Please pay attention if you have related needs.', },
     {
         name: 'Nox',